oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 The `stopServer.sh` script shuts down a running Managed Server either by decreasing the `spec.clusters[<cluster-name>].replicas` value for the Managed Server's cluster by `1` or by patching the `spec.managedServers[<server-name>].serverStartPolicy` attribute of the domain resource or both as necessary.
 The script provides an option to keep the `spec.clusters[<cluster-name>].replicas` value constant for clustered servers.
 See the script `usage` information by using the `-h` option.

-Use the following command to stop the server along with decreased replica count:
+Use the following command to stop the server either by decreasing the replica count or by updating the server start policy:
 ```
 $ stopServer.sh -d domain1 -n weblogic-domain-1 -s managed-server1
 [INFO] Updating replica count for cluster cluster-1 to 0.